alksjfow32412/test/CONTRIBUTING.md

 we use specific workflow and repo which you should understand if you want to contribute to Excelente ( we appreciate your kindness ❤️), the most important concept that we use everyday is [**monorepo**](https://en.wikipedia.org/wiki/Monorepo), our monorepo have three main folders :

-- components, which is where Excelente components and all UI components live in
+- packages/components, which is where Excelente components and all UI components live in
 - docs, our official docs which use docusaurus
-- icons, which is where Excelente Icons and all related Icons stuff live in
+- packages/icons, which is where Excelente Icons and all related Icons stuff live in

 # pull request